allure-framework/allure-csharp/src/Allure.TestingPlatform/README.md

 and `MessageChannel`.
 The references and the channel are bound when Microsoft Testing Platform starts the associated request.
 Check `MessageChannel.CanPublish` before using the channel outside a framework callback whose request lifetime is known.

+Currently, a registration supports one active MTP request at a time; parallel requests are not supported.
+Sequential requests reuse the runtime, resolved configuration, and constructed services from the first request.
+Keep configuration, command-line options, and the results destination stable when reusing the same MTP application process.
+Start a new application process when a later request needs different Allure settings or a different results destination.

 ### Endpoint configuration